vib-singlecell-nf/vsn-pipelines/docs/pipelines.rst

 .. |scenic| image:: https://github.com/vib-singlecell-nf/vsn-pipelines/workflows/scenic/badge.svg

 Runs the ``scenic`` workflow alone, generating a loom file with only the SCENIC results.
-Currently, the required input is a loom file (set by `params.sc.scenic.filteredLoom`).
+Currently, the required input is a loom file (set by `params.tools.scenic.filteredLoom`).

 |SCENIC Workflow|